KeithCissell/Scala-Bootcamp1/README.md

-# Iteration1
+# Iteration 1
-Iteration1 of the scala learning modules.
+Iteration 1 of the scala learning modules.

 ## Scala Basics
 Messed around with scala REPL